 If this resonates, if you feel rage or suppressed/repressed anger within you and it is creating resistance in aspects of your life, there may be a desire building up within you to begin learning healthy ways to deal with anger.

-I am a Emotional Freedom Coach.
-My courses and programs are designed to inspire, support and empower you with simple but powerful proven mind body spirit Transformational tools, to shift limiting conditioning and embrace your more peaceful, synchronized and fulfilling life.
+I am an Emotional Freedom Coach.
+My courses and programs are designed to inspire, support and empower you with simple and powerful proven mind body spirit Transformational tools, to shift limiting conditioning and embrace your more peaceful, synchronized and fulfilling life.